dubo-dubon-duponey/hadron/README.md

-We believe that infrastructure-as-code has reached a point of complexity and bloat that now diminishes its usefulness for an ever-increasing cost of ownership for most small to mid-size operations that do not or should not run tooling created to solve problems they will never have.
+We believe that infrastructure-as-code has reached a point of complexity and bloat that now diminishes its usefulness for an ever-increasing cost of ownership for most small to mid-size operations that do not or should not run tooling created to solve problems they do not have, nor will ever have.

 Hadron grew out of our own frustration using these tools, for our own bite-size use-cases and tiny infrastructure (a dozen of nodes and a few hundreds services).